The Paso Robles Pioneer

 Pioneer, Gary Eberle

 Gary Eberle grew up in a small town in Pennsylvania and went to Penn State on a football scholarship.
 After graduating with a Bachelor's of Science in biology, he attended Louisiana State University (LSU) where he continued his graduate work studying cellular genetics.
 While attending LSU, Gary developed an appreciation for wine and changed his academic path to become a winemaker.
 He traveled west to California to study enology at U.C.
 Davis where he received a degree in Enology in 1971 and then headed south to Paso Robles in 1973.

-Gary launched his career as a winemaker and as the “Pioneer” of Paso Robles Wine Region by establishing Estrella River Winery & Vineyards.
+Gary launched his career as a winemaker and as the “Pioneer” of Paso Robles Wine Region by helping to establish his family's Estrella River Winery & Vineyards.
 In the late 70’s, he decided to pursue his own project and acquired nearly 64 acres just down the road from Estrella River Winery.
 Shortly thereafter, Gary released his first Eberle wine, the 1979 Cabernet Sauvignon debuting the iconic boar logo, depicting the German origin of the name Eberle, meaning “small boar.”